ecamp/ecamp-site/src/data/pages/tos.en.md

 We distinguish two levels of users:

 1. without registration: you can freely and anonymously access and move around the purely informative home page [https://ecamp3.ch](/en/).
 2. to use the actual camp planning functions of our application, registration is required.
 This requires creating a user account with a name, a valid email address and a password, or with an account on a supported OAuth service.
-During registration, you must accept the Terms of Use and Privacy Policy.
+During registration, you must accept the Terms of Service and Privacy Policy.
 If you create an account with a password, after filling out the registration form you will receive a confirmation email for verification purposes.
 Only then will your user account be activated.
 From then on you can add to your user profile or change your password if necessary.

 #### Viewing your data